 Starting a thru-hike of the Pacific Crest Trail, my first big adventure after college.
 The stark beauty of California’s desert hills.
 Quitting after two weeks and dealing with the feeling of failure.

 Couchsurfing in New Zealand, India, Peru, Europe, and the United States.
 Hosting Couchsurfers at my cabin in South Lake Tahoe.
 Here’s my profile.

-Writing three books.
+Writing four books.
 Having the first one magically picked up by a publisher from a direct email.
-Independently publishing and financing the other two.
+Independently publishing and financing the other three.

 Starting a podcast as an excuse to interview some of my favorite thinkers in education.

 Hiking the Camino Primitivo in northern Spain.
 Discovering a magically welcoming community of fellow walkers.

 Short-term international living experiments with friends: Amsterdam, Xela, Medellin, Barcelona, Wanaka.

 Hitchhiking across New Zealand’s South Island, over and over again.
 Never failing to get where I needed to go.